← hyprwhspr

 Local means local.

-When you use a local backend — Parakeet, Whisper, onnx-asr, Cohere Transcribe — your audio is processed entirely on your own hardware.
-It is never sent to a server.
-It is never stored.
-It does not leave your machine.
+With a local backend — Parakeet, Whisper, onnx-asr, Cohere Transcribe — your audio is processed entirely on your own hardware.
+It is never sent to a server, never stored unless you ask it to be, and never leaves your machine.

-hyprwhspr has no telemetry, no analytics, no crash reporting, and no network calls of any kind during normal operation.
-The service runs as a local systemd process.
-It has no reason to phone home and no place to phone home to.
+There's no telemetry, analytics, or crash reporting, and during normal operation it makes no network calls at all.
+The service is a local systemd process with no reason to phone home and nowhere to phone home to.

 A note on cloud backends

-hyprwhspr optionally supports cloud transcription APIs — OpenAI, Groq, Cohere, ElevenLabs, and any OpenAI-compatible endpoint.
-When you use a cloud backend, your audio is sent to that provider's servers and subject to their privacy policies.
+hyprwhspr optionally supports cloud transcription APIs — Google Gemini, OpenAI, Groq, Cohere, ElevenLabs, and any OpenAI-compatible endpoint.
+With a cloud backend, your audio is sent to that provider's servers and subject to their privacy policies.